opensafely/documentation/docs/jobs-site.md

 The workspace is available at `https://jobs.opensafely.org/<WORKSPACE_NAME>/`.
 You can view the progress of these actions by click the `Logs` button from the workspace, or going to `https://jobs.opensafely.org/<WORKSPACE_NAME>/logs`.
 If you selected to receive notifications, you will also receive an email to notify you when each job completes.

 When you submit a job-request you are competing with other users for resources on the server.
 As such, jobs can sometimes take a while to start even if their dependencies have successfully completed.
+You can see all the jobs currently running [here](https://jobs.opensafely.org/event-log/?backend=&status=running&username=&workspace=) and the current status of all OpenSAFELY backends [here](https://jobs.opensafely.org/status/).

 <details markdown="1">
 <summary>Click here for information on the exact steps that occur when each job is run on the server</summary>